 At Ashton Keynes our focus language is French.
-French is taught in a wholeclass setting, using 'Language Angels'.
+French is taught in a wholeclass setting, using the 'Language Angels' scheme.
 The lessons are designed to motivate children from the first moment and are mainly practical in focus.
 They have clear, achievable objectives and incorporate different learning styles.
 The style of teaching is based on the TEFL approach whereupon the children are immersed in the language.

 Each class has a timetabled lesson of French which can also be revisited in short sessions throughout the week to consolidate knowledge and ensure new language is retained.
 French lessons provide a variety of sources to model the language, use games and songs to maximise enjoyment and make as many connections to real life situations as possible.
 Lessons focus on speaking and listening.
-However, when appropriate, children record written work informally.
-Extra lessons, as extra-curricular activities, are provided (free of charge) to further embed learning and raise enthusiasm.
-These are planned on a termly basis, starting in Years 5 and 6 and then moving to LKS2 and KS1.
+However, when appropriate, children record written work in French exercise books.